WordPress/five-for-the-future/readme.md

 1) Use whichever local WordPress development setup you prefer and create a new local WP site.
 2) Find the `wp-content` folder and delete it (make a backup if you have data you don't want to lose data you already have there).
 3) Fork the [five-for-the-future](https://github.com/WordPress/five-for-the-future) repository under your own Github account.
-4) Run `git clone git@github.com:WordPress/five-for-the-future.git wp-content`.
-Replace `WordPress/` with your Github `USERNAME/` to clone your newly forked repo instead.
+4) Run `git clone git@github.com:[your username]/five-for-the-future.git wp-content`, replacing `[your username]` with your github username to clone your forked repo.
 5) Ensure this newly cloned `wp-content` folder is where it should be in the WP structure.
 6) Copy over the base theme with: `svn export https://meta.svn.wordpress.org/sites/trunk/wordpress.org/public_html/wp-content/themes/pub/wporg themes/pub/wporg` (this should be run from the `wp-content` folder).

 ### Configuring the site

 1) Login to your site and activate the "Five for the Future" theme and plugin.
-2) Navigate to `wp-content/themes/pub/wporg` from your CLI and run: `npm install && grunt default`
-3) Navigate to `/wp-content/themes/wporg-5ftf` and run: `npm install && npm run build`
+2) Navigate to `/wp-content/themes/wporg-5ftf` and run: `npm install && npm run build`

 ### Setting up default data